devrev/adaas-chef-cli/README.md

 - `enum`: A string from a predefined set of values with the optional human-readable names for each value.
 - `date`,
 - `timestamp`,
-- `struct`.
+- `struct`

+- `permission`: A special strucuture associating a reference to an user-like record type (the field `member_id`) with an enum value that can be interpreted as the role or permission level associated with that user.
+This is useful in a few cases when mapping fields with the same type in devrev.

 If the external system supports custom fields, the set of custom fields in each record type you wish to extract must be declared too.

-Enum fields' set of possible values can often be customizable.
+Enum fields set of possible values can often be customizable.
 A good practice is to retrieve the set of possible values for all enum fields from the external system's APIs in each sync run.

 `ID` (primary key) of the record, `created_date`, and `modified_date` must not be declared.